makersacademy/takeaway-challenge/README.md

-Takeaway Challenge
+# Takeaway Challenge

-Attempt on the Takeaway Challenge.
+### Takeaway application which a number of features including: show menu, ordering from the menu,
+### basket, payment and text confirmation.

 Takeaway Challenge
 ==================